Chinese Herbal Medicine for Bladder Infection or Antibiotics?

-Third, avoid all spicy food during an infection.
+Third, avoid all spicy HOT food during an infection.
+Spicy here means chile in all its permutations.
 Spicy food seems to aggravate the delicate mucosa that are already irritated by the bacterial overgrowth.

 The typical experience of a bladder infection is the SUDDEN onset of frequent, painful and urgent urination.
 The urine is often cloudy and foul smelling.
 Low back or abdominal pain may be present.
 Symptoms may range from very mild to severe.

 Vaginal infections, on the other hand, whether bacterial or yeast, involve vaginal redness, itching, discharge, or discomfort with sex.